jorgediaz-lr/security-advisories/README.markdown

 Liferay Portal (community edition) is not supported for now.

+## Contributing

+If you want to contribute to this project, read [CONTRIBUTING.markdown](CONTRIBUTING.markdown) before sending a pull request.

 ## Installation

 Download it from https://github.com/jorgediaz-lr/security-advisories/releases/download/v1.0.0/jorgediazest.security.advisories.jar and copy it to Liferay DXP deploy folder.